nmeierpolys/mcp-structured-memory/README.md

 ### Starting a Job Search

 ```
-User: "Create a job search memory.
+User: "Create a job search memory document.
 I'm a senior frontend engineer looking for remote climate tech roles."

-Claude: "I've created a job search memory for you.
+Claude: "I've created a job search memory document for you.
 Based on your background, I've set up sections for tracking opportunities, companies you've ruled out, and market insights.
-The file is at: ~/Library/Application Support/structured-memory/job-search-2025.md
+The file is at: ~/Library/Application Support/mcp-structured-memory/job-search-2025.md

 You can edit this file directly in any text editor.
 What criteria should I add for your search?"